 The series covers many directors who have not been studied previously in academic publications and whose works nonetheless are highly renowned nowadays.
 The intent of the series is to offer interesting and illuminating interpretations of the various directors’ films that will be accessible to both scholars of the academic community and critically-minded fans of the directors’ works.
 Each volume combines discussions of a director’s oeuvre from a broad range of disciplines and methodologies, thus offering the reader a variegated and compelling picture of the directors’ works.
 In this sense, the volumes will be of interest (and will be instructive) for students and scholars engaged in subjects as different as film studies, literature, philosophy, popular culture studies, religion and others.
 We welcome proposals for both monographs and edited collections that offer interdisciplinary analyses, focusing on the complete oeuvre of one contemporary director per volume.

-Proposals do not have a specified deadline for submission.
-They may include (but are certainly not limited to) the following directors:
+Proposals may include (but are certainly not limited to) the following directors:

 Francis Ford Coppola;

 We will gladly welcome any queries by prospective authors/editors for the preparation of a proposal.
 Please contact Prof. Adam Barkman (firstname.lastname@example.org) and Dr. Antonio Sanna (email@example.com).
 To directly submit a manuscript for consideration, please send the following:

 - writing sample (introduction and/or one body chapter)

 - A description of the book, describing the core themes, arguments, issues, goals, and/or topics of the work, what makes it unique and original, what questions it seeks to answer, and why you are qualified to write it (2-5 pages).

 - An annotated table of contents, with an abstract for each chapter.